JACoW-org/docs-IPAC/docs/ContributedAbstracts/SSSPCsetup.md

 ## The Process

 The details of this process are identical to what is described for the [proposals for invited oral presentations](../InvitedOrals/SSSPCsetup.md).
 Please refer to those instructions for all the single steps to follow.

+After having accepted the selected abstracts as Contributed Oral Presentation, it is possible to bulk [accept all the remaining contributed abstracts as Poster Presentation](SSPosters.md).